What is PR40?

 Process Methodology Overview

-Intersil has developed a new 40V complementary bipolar plus JFET (CBiFET) process known as PR40 expressly for the development of robust products optimized for precision analog circuit applications.
+The 40V complementary bipolar plus JFET (CBiFET) process known as PR40 was developed expressly for the development of robust products optimized for precision analog circuit applications.
 The process is fabricated on bonded silicon-on-insulator (BSOI) substrates and uses deep trench isolation (DTI) to build devices with complete dielectric isolation.
 The process features a core-bipolar foundation and optional device modules that are added as needed to facilitate product-specific, low-cost manufacturing.
 The PR40 process is currently being used to fabricate a range of low-noise precision Op Amps, Instrumentation amps, Current Sense amps and Bandgap Voltage References for use in industrial, medical and other high-performance applications.

 BSOI substrates offer a number of important advantages.
 These include robust devices with low parasitics that exhibit very predictable device performance characteristics and are free of latch-up in harsh environment applications.
 BSOI is a convenient isolation method for making complementary bipolar devices with significant area reduction compared to the junction-isolated devices that are typically used in high voltage analog circuits.